 People are getting geared up for GayRomLit!
 After a bunch of requests for promo items, I've built a simple store called Damon Suede Gear at CafePress which features all kinds of gay romance goodness... with my cover art, Suede slogans, and more...
 CafePress allows me to offer everything from simple Tshirts to thongs to shotglasses to customized Iphone cases.
 Feel free to have a poke around, and if you don't see something that you know you want, give me a heads up and I'll try to build it for you.

-Back in 2011 Dreamspinner Press snapped up my first M/M novel in less than 72 hours and since then the book has taken homo-romance by storm sitting at #1 on Amazon's gay romance list for six months.
+Back in 2011 Dreamspinner Press snapped up my first gay romance novel in 48 hours and since then the book took homo-romance by storm sitting at #1 on Amazon's gay romance list for six months.
 Hot Head is a contemporary love story about a Brooklyn firefighter who has fought forbidden feelings for his best friend since 9/11... until a gay porn site asks them to appear together, forcing him to face his suffocating terror and desire to protect the one person who matters.

-Dreamspinner Press released Hot Head June 15th, 2011 in softcover and ebook, with audiobook due shortly.
+Dreamspinner Press released Hot Head June 15th, 2011 in softcover and ebook, with the smash-hit audiobook recorded by Charlie David out in 2012.
+It's also been a bestseller in Spanish, Italian, and German!
 Check out a full description here along with an excerpt, reviews and more.
-Watch this page for more details!
 Where there's smoke there's fire!

 Sweet friction, hot fiction, no restrictions!
 There's no rest for the wicked... and I have all sorts of trouble brewing at the moment.
 Up next:

 - Nasty Habit: sequel to 2013's Bad Idea, this novel will focus on Kurt and Ziggy, two prickly geniuses conjuring up a sex demon videogame as they battle an impossible attraction to each other.